not-things-modular/not-things-vcv/README.md

 ![Solim modules in Light theme](./doc/all-modules-separated-light.png "Solim modules in Light theme")
 ![Solim modules in Dark theme](./doc/all-modules-separated-dark.png "Solim modules in Dark theme")

-## Acknowledgements

-The automated build setup for Github in the `.github/workflows` folder has been created based on the information available VCV Rack community forum, mainly [this](https://community.vcvrack.com/t/automated-building-and-releasing-plugins-on-github-with-github-actions/11364) post, with user `qno` keeping the script up to date with the lastest changes.

 ## More About *not-things*

 Check out [not-things.com](https://not-things.com)